 Policy Homelessness Asset Employment Youth/Education

 area Building/Homeownership

+Initiative brings

+national and local

 best practices in

 parent education

 and family support

 to high need

 communities.
 This

 inter-departmental

 program has tracks

 for parents of new

 babies,

 preschoolers and

 young kids.
 It

-provides support for
+provides support

-all parents so they
+for all parents so

-can help each other
+they can help each

-in the knowledge
+other in the

-that it "takes a
+knowledge that it

-village".
+"takes a village".